Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Gullhook.md

 	- [Seeker Darts](http://dnd5e.wikidot.com/wondrous-items:seeker-dart) - seeks a target, one time use thing
 	- [Rings of Suffering](http://dnd5e.wikidot.com/wondrous-items:rings-of-shared-suffering) - matched pair, funny, kind of terrible
 ### The Other Way:

->The Other Way is a quirky shop offering unusual and exotic items from far-off lands, where curious magical trinkets and mysterious artifacts captivate the adventurous spirit.
+> [!NOTE] Description of The Other Way
+> As you step into The Other Way, a sense of wonder immediately envelops you.
+The air is thick with the scent of aged parchment and mystical herbs, mingling with a faint, crackling energy.
+Shelves lined with enchanted artifacts glimmer with an ethereal light, casting dancing shadows on the stone walls.
+Arnov Vasilov, a tall and enigmatic figure with piercing eyes, greets you with a knowing smile.
+His voice, deep and resonant, guides you through the vast array of magical items, each with its own story and aura.

+#### How is the Store Setup:
 **Arnov:**
 [[Arnov Vasilov]] is the owner of The Other Way.
 He specializes in sourcing magic items from far off lands.
 His stocks are dwindling but his spirits are high.
 He has connections to [[Yugo Stolid]] as well as the gambling den they speak of, far off in [[The Dark Woods]].

 *Something for [[Wake]]*:
 He was once apart of [[Fedorov's Legion]] before he escaped.
 Friendly to those who oppose them and knows about [[Dmitri Mironov]] and [[Igor Larionov]].
 "I would never forget the looks of people that worked for [[Fedorov's Legion]], always have a look of madness and cruelty in their eyes."
+He has seen two men, [[Dmitri Mironov]] and [[Igor Larionov]] (not that he knows them by name), around the town very recently.
+Like the same day the group enters the shop.

 **Things Arnov can do for people:**
 - Identify a magic item, and give info about its history